Quintom fields from chiral K-essence cosmology: Introduction

-However, despite many efforts \cite{Copeland:2006wr,Peebles:2002gy,Padmanabhan:2002ji,Albrecht:2006um,Linder:2008pp,Frieman:2008sn,Caldwell:2009ix}, the nature of dark energy has not yet been deciphered, except for its negative pressure.
-Accordingly, the main characteristic of DE is given by its equation of state (EoS), defined by the ratio of the pressure to energy density, that is $\omega_{DE}\equiv P_{DE}/\rho_{DE}$.
-This definition allows us to classify the cosmological models mentioned above, according to the behavior of the EoS, namely, quintessence $w_{Q}\ge -1$ \cite{Ratra:1987rm,Wetterich:1987fm}; phantom $w_{P}\le -1$ \cite{Caldwell:1999ew,Caldwell:2003vq}, and quintom \cite{Feng:2004ad}.
-Where the last one is being able to evolve across the cosmological constant boundary.
-In \cite{Cai:2009zp}, authors have shown that a single scalar field model does not reproduce the quintom scenario, thus opening a window to new paradigms where additional degrees of freedom can be considered.
+However, despite many efforts ~\cite{Copeland:2006wr,Peebles:2002gy,Padmanabhan:2002ji,Albrecht:2006um,Linder:2008pp,Frieman:2008sn,Caldwell:2009ix}, the nature of dark energy has not yet been deciphered, except~for its negative pressure.
+Accordingly, the main characteristic of DE is given by its equation of state (EoS), defined by the ratio of the pressure-to -energy density, that is, $\omega_{DE}\equiv P_{DE}/\rho_{DE}$.
+This definition allows us to classify the cosmological models mentioned above, according to the behavior of the EoS, namely, quintessence $w_{Q}\ge -1$ \cite{Ratra:1987rm,Wetterich:1987fm}; phantom $w_{P}\le -1$ \cite{Caldwell:1999ew,Caldwell:2003vq}; and quintom~\cite{Feng:2004ad}, where the latter is able to evolve across the cosmological constant boundary.
+In~\cite{Cai:2009zp}, the authors have shown that a single scalar field model does not reproduce the quintom scenario, thus opening a window to new paradigms where additional degrees of freedom can be considered (for non conventional approaches into this matter, we refer the reader to~\cite{Vikman:2004dc, Deffayet:2010qz}).

 Our aim is to study a quintom cosmological model.
-The most basic construction of a quintom model can be achieved by considering a pair of scalar fields, namely, a canonical one and a phantom one, endowed with their respective scalar potentials; within this line of research different schemes have been considered \cite{Cai:2009zp,Setare:2008dw,Lazkoz:2007mx,Leon:2018lnd,Dimakis:2020tzc, Elizalde:2008yf}.
-These multi-scalar components bring us additional degrees of freedom, thus various physical phenomena can be addressed.
-Such as primordial, hybrid \cite{Chimento:2008ws,lindle,cope,kim,omar-epjp2017} or assisted inflation \cite{Liddle:1998jc,Copeland:1999cs}; besides perturbations analysis \cite{Yokoyama:2007dw,Chiba:2008rp}.
-Just to name a few.
+The~most basic construction of a quintom model can be achieved by considering a pair of scalar fields, namely, a~canonical one and a phantom one, endowed with their respective scalar potentials; within this line of research, different schemes have been considered ~\cite{Cai:2009zp,Setare:2008dw,Lazkoz:2007mx,Leon:2018lnd,Dimakis:2020tzc, Elizalde:2008yf}.
+These multi-scalar components bring us additional degrees of freedom; thus, various physical phenomena can be addressed such as primordial, hybrid~\cite{Chimento:2008ws,lindle,cope,kim,omar-epjp2017}, or assisted inflation~\cite{Liddle:1998jc,Copeland:1999cs}, as well as perturbations analysis~\cite{Yokoyama:2007dw,Chiba:2008rp}.